sanzor/Ctesiphon/README.md

 #### Note:

 For debugging/diagnosing purposes you can open   `Redis-Cli` and via the [Pub/Sub](https://redis.io/topics/pubsub) functionality , subscribe to the target `Channel` and see what messages are flowing through it , or push messages directly and see if they arrive in your [Simple WebSocket Client](https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo) .
 (Make sure you send only  serialized  [WSMessage](https://github.com/sanzor/Ctesiphon/blob/master/Core/Models/WSMessage.cs)'s).

+## Further developments

+In this article we have developed the server of a chat application.

+We have tested the application by using a simple websocket client as an extension of google chrome but as you might have already guessed ,  for any non-trivial scenario  in which this application is going to be used , we are going to need a dedicated Chat Client.

+This is precisely what the next article will be about.
+Stay tuned !

+$$
+$

+$$